Khalid-Elbasyouny/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this is a script for print “Hello, World”, followed by a new line
+this is a script for 0x02-shell-redirections task